 We left Lagos and drove to Albufeira, another of the larger resort towns in the Algarve.
 The name was originally Arabic, Al-Buhera which means Castle by the Sea.
 We rented an apartment from AirBNB.
 The apartment was perfect and we were excited to explore the town on Saturday night.

 We drove 20 minutes west of Albufeira to see a famous beach and it was well worth the minimal effort!

-After ogling the view from the parking lot above, we walked down the extremely well paved path and steps down the the beach.
+After ogling the view from the parking lot above, we walked down the extremely well-paved path and steps down to the beach.
 There is a little cafe here to get wine and sandwiches and is right on the beach.
 If you want to rent umbrellas you must do so from the parking lot.